brajeshwar/brajeshwar.github.io/_posts/2009/2009-05-16-winning-strategies-for-linux-desktop.md

----
-layout: post
-title: Winning Strategies for Linux Desktop
+# Winning Strategies for Linux Desktop
----

 There has been a lot of debate over several blogs on why Linux desktop would score over others and <a href="http://education.zdnet.com/?p=1969">why would it not</a>.
 The discussion is undoubtedly going to last long.
 The Linux desktop has also undergone many a polls, criticisms and appreciations alongside. <a href="https://www.linuxfoundation.org/en/Desktop_Linux">Unique features</a> and robustness over old hardware along with performance benchmarks that this desktop provides has always led to Linux enthusiasts being very optimistic about the advantages of the same and is a reason for a strong belief in the operating system.